amfairley/memorycards/README.md

     - External links open in a new browser tab
     - The design and functionality on the site works regardless of screen size
     - Contact information is readily available
-    - An obvious sign that I have accidentally accessed a page that does not exist
+    - An obvious sign that the user has accessed a page that does not exist
     - Accessibility

 #### Viability and Feasibility